Bruce Springsteen: Political views and activism

 Springsteen supports LGBTQ rights and gay marriage.
-In 2009, he posted the following statement on his website: "I've long believed in and have always spoken out for the rights of same sex couples and fully agree with Governor Corzine when he writes that 'The marriage-equality issue should be recognized for what it truly is—a civil rights issue that must be approved to assure that every citizen is treated equally under the law.
-In 2012, he lent his support to the Four 2012, an ad campaign for gay marriage.
-Springsteen noted in the ad, "I couldn't agree more with that statement and urge those who support equal treatment for our gay and lesbian brothers and sisters to let their voices be heard now."
 In April 2016, Springsteen cancelled a show in Greensboro, North Carolina, days before it was to take place to protest the state's newly passed Public Facilities Privacy & Security Act, also referred to as the "bathroom law", which dictates which restrooms transgender people are permitted to use and prevents LGBTQ citizens from suing over human rights violations in the workplace.
 Springsteen released a statement on his website.
 The Human Rights Campaign celebrated Springsteen's statement, and he has received praise and gratitude from the LGBTQ community.